kdoore/CS2335-Gitbook/state_controlled_number_game.md

 ```

-###Switch-Case Statement
+###Switch-Case Statement - For FSM Structure

-In our code above, within the if, else-if blocks of code, we are always checking the value of one variable: `activeState`.
+In our code above, at the outer-layer of logic that corresponds to the FSM structure, we are always checking the value of one variable: `activeState`.
 Since we have used enums to define allowable values for our GameStates, then we'll use the enums as the case-labels that we are testing for a match against the switch-condition: `activeState`.
 The code below shows how we would implement the code for the first 2 possible game-states: Initialize and Start.
 The example code also shows that we'll want to include a default: case so that we can get Debug output if that code executes.

+###Switch-Case -
+The Switch-Case control structure works well for implementing Finite State Machine logic because the logic

 ```C#
 	void Update () {